 Trust from the Owner

-You can only be charged with embezzlement if the owner entrusted their property to you.
+You can only be charged with embezzlement if you were in a position of trust or if the owner entrusted their property to you.
 This could happen if:

 - You were an employee of the owner